June 23, 2020

 For people who have already filed their 2019 tax returns, the IRS will use this information to calculate the payment amount.
 For those who have not yet filed their returns for 2019, the IRS will use information from their 2018 tax filing to calculate the payment.

-If you’re eligible, the IRS will either deposit the money directly into your bank account or send you a check.
+If you’re eligible, the IRS will either deposit the money directly into your bank account or send you an EIP Card.
 The payment method will be determined by how you received your 2019 federal tax refund (or your 2018 refund if you have not yet filed for 2019).

 If your tax refund was direct deposited, your payment will be deposited to the same bank account as your refund.
 The first such direct deposits may be initiated as early as April 10 with accounts credited by approximately April 15.
 Simply log into Online Banking or our Mobile Banking app to see the deposit in your account.